sduke/Collections-As-Data-Voyant/Exercise_1.md

 ## Prepare Files
 ### Open Files in Text Editor
 1. Launch the Oxygen XML Editor (blue icon with red X).
-    * X-out of the zillions of windows.
+    * Close the zillions of windows
     * Go to Oxygen XML Preferences => "Encoding"
     * Change Encoding Errors Handling to "IGNORE"
     * Select "OK" in bottom right